The asymptotic dimension of the grand arc graph is infinite: Introduction

 \subsubsection{Boundaries of non-proper $\delta$-hyperbolic spaces}

-In general, if $\A(\Sigma,\Gamma)$ is non-trivial then it is non-proper.
+In general, if $\A(\Sigma,\Gamma)$ is non-trivial then it is non-proper, and likewise for any admissible arc and curve model with sufficient complexity.
 For a geodesic $\delta$-hyperbolic space $X$, by $\partial X$ we always mean the sequential boundary of $X$; when $X$ is non-proper, $\partial X$ may be non-compact.
 In this setting, $\partial X$ does not coincide with the geodesic boundary, but is instead homeomorphic to the quasi-geodesic boundary \cite{yo}.
 We will make use of the following statement by Hasegawa, from a construction of Kapovich--Benakli \cite[Rmk.~2.16]{kb}:

 \begin{remark*}[{\cite[Prop.~4]{yo}}] Fixing $x_0 \in X$, for any $z \in \partial X$ there exists a $(1+4\delta,12\delta)$-quasi-geodesic ray $\rho : [0,\infty) \to X$ based at $x_0$ with $[\rho(n)] = z$. \end{remark*}